 Sports Journalism in the Digital Age

 Print newspaper circulation and advertising numbers have been rapidly declining since the turn of the millennium.
 As a result, the industry has seen substantial cost-cutting and layoffs.
 Compared to the number of journalists in 1980, there are now 29% fewer in the workforce.
 Technological advancements have had a considerable impact on sports journalism since well-known publications such as Sports Illustrated and ESPN have decreased content, raised fees, and reduced the number of publications available, resulting in more people canceling their subscriptions.
 The rise of online and digital sports journalism can be linked to the decline in print sports journalism.
 Newspaper sports journalism has a complement and a competitor in digital sports journalism.
-ESPN launched the first website in 1995, ushering in a new era of digital sports journalism.
+ESPN launched its first website in 1995, ushering in a new era of digital sports journalism.

 At first, digital sports journalism covered a broad range of topics, but as the internet became more widely used, bloggers and team-specific websites began to dominate the industry.
 The bulk of these smaller websites did not charge a subscription fee because they were primarily supported by advertising.
 The shift away from print and digital was fueled by decreased consumer costs and expanded access to a wide range of highly explicit materials.
 However, the increase in advertising revenue in the digital sector has not compensated for the losses in print journalism.
 As online marketers support these sites, click count has become increasingly important.
 As a result, many shorter journalistic pieces have emerged that provide controversial viewpoints to garner the maximum clicks.

 Working at a magazine or newspaper, television, radio, or online, sports journalists report on sporting events to the general public.
 They watch and report on sporting events, follow up on leads for stories, and conduct research.
-Therefore, you will need solid writing, interviewing, presenting skills, research and organization abilities, a keen eye for detail, curiosity, and the ability to operate under pressure as a sports journalist.
+Therefore, you will need solid writing, interviewing, and presenting skills, research and organization abilities, a keen eye for detail, curiosity, and the ability to operate under pressure as a sports journalist.